 A learning activity with a worksheet that guides learners to discover and formulate Viviani's theorem, and to explain why (prove) that it is true, together with the further explorations below, is given in my book Rethinking Proof with Sketchpad.

 "The process of generalization, instead of leading from elements to classes, leads from classes to classes ... we shall regard abstraction as class formation, and generalization as class extension ...." - Zoltan Dienes (1961, pp. 282; 296).
 On Abstraction and Generalization.
 Harvard Educational Review, 31(3), pp. 281-301.

-1) Use the LINK buttons in the sketch above to move to a hexagon with opposite sides parallel and an equi-angular pentagon.
+2) Use the LINK buttons in the sketch above to move to a) a hexagon with opposite sides parallel and b) an equi-angular pentagon.

-2) Click on the Show Hint button in the equilateral pentagon one for constructing a logical explanation (proof) for the above result, or if you're really stuck, go to my 2005 paper in Mathematics in School at: Crocodiles and Polygons.
+3) Click on the Show Hint button in the equi-angular pentagon page for a hint to constructing a logical explanation (proof) for the above result, or if you're really stuck, go to my 2005 paper in Mathematics in School at: Crocodiles and Polygons.

 Viviani's theorem can be even further generalized by constructing lines to the sides of the above sets of polygons so that they form equal angles with the sides as shown with a dynamic sketch at Further generalizations of Viviani's theorem.

 The theorem also generalizes to 3D as shown at 3D Generalizations of Viviani's Theorem.

 An interesting variation of Viviani's theorem was experimentally discovered by a Bishops Diocesan College schoolboy, Clough, in 2003 and is available at: Clough's Theorem and some generalizations.